 Healthy Sprout Salad

-- Assemble all the ingredients for the salad.
-In a bowl add potatoes, tomatoes, onions, and cucumber.
+- Add the remaining ingredients for the salad in a bowl – crispy potatoes, tomatoes, onions, and cucumber.

 - Adjust your seasoning.
 And enjoy the salad -with every bite you will feel the flavors exploding in your mouth.

 - Can't eat raw sprouts, no worries.
 Try steaming the sprouts.